translationalneuromodeling/tapas/sem/README.md

 | predicted_anti_prob | 3.28 | Predicted antisaccade probability. |

-The predicted values are the expected RT and error rate based on the estimated parameters.
+The predicted values are the expected RT and error rate based on the parameter estimates.
 Other values are predictions of the model that are not directly observable.
 These statistics are explained in more details [here](https://doi.org/10.1152/jn.00240.2018).